 After the change, you can now double click on the email address in the Outlook Contact form to get the E-mail Properties dialog.

-It’s not always that easy getting to this dialog box in Outlook 2013.
+It’s not always that easy getting to this dialog box in Outlook 2013 or Outlook 2016.

 Another benefit of this key is that it will also always open the full Outlook Contact Form when clicking on a Search People result, or when double clicking on an address in the header of a received message.
 When you hover on an item, it will still show the shorthand contact card which you can expand, so you are not really disabling any features after all.